varya/bem-articles-tmp/start-from-project-stub.en.md

 Then, save some time and copy CSS from here: https://gist.github.com/4175675

-The same can be done for `b-search` block:
+The same can be done for a `b-search` block:

     $ bem create -l desktop.blocks/ -T css -b b-search